Board of Trustees

 Peter holds M.B.A. and B.A. degrees from the University of Michigan.
 He lives in Mill Valley with his wife, Whitney, and their two children, both MMS graduates.

 MICHELE DILLARD became a Trustee in 2014, after serving as Chair of the MMS Auction and on the MMS Development Committee.
+Michele currently serves as Board Secretary, and on the Executive Committee and the Governance Committee (as Committee Chair).

 She grew up in Baltimore, Maryland, and holds a B.A. from Yale University and a J.D. from the University of Maryland School of Law.
 Michele lives in Belvedere with her husband, Doug, and their three children.

 DYLAN SIMONDS joined the MMS Board of Trustees in 2013 after chairing the Annual Fund for two years.
+He currently serves on the Executive Committee and the Development Committee (which he chaired for several years).
+Dylan is the Chair of the school’s Big Work Capital Campaign.

 Dylan invests privately in a wide array of early-stage technology and green businesses.
 He previously supervised environmental compliance and investor relations for an oil and gas joint venture in Texas.
 Dylan began his career at the innovative Oregon nonprofit Ecotrust, where he worked on programs promoting environmentally sound economic development.
 He serves on the boards of the Elsie H. Hillman Foundation, the Cardamom Project, and The Taft School, where he chairs the Annual Fund.
 He also serves on the advisory boards of the Center for Business and the Environment at Yale University and Ecotrust, where he previously served three terms as a director.